-During the reporting period, silt curtains were in place by the contractors for sand blanket laying works, in which dolphin observers were deployed by each contractor in accordance with the Marine Mammal Watching Plan (MMWP).
-Teams of at least two dolphin observers were deployed at 14 to 24 dolphin observation stations by the contractors for continuous monitoring of the DEZ by all contractors for ground improvement works (DCM works and PVD installation) and seawall construction in accordance with the DEZ Plan.
-Trainings for the proposed dolphin observers on the implementation of MMWP and DEZ monitoring were provided by the ET prior to the aforementioned works, with a cumulative total of 637 individuals being trained and the training records kept by the ET.
-Observations were recorded on DEZ monitoring in this reporting period during site inspection by the ET and IEC.
-The contractors had taken actions to implement the recommended measures.
+During the reporting period, silt curtains were in place by the contractors for marine filling works (similar to the previous reporting period), in which dolphin observers were deployed by each contractor in accordance with the Marine Mammal Watching Plan (MMWP).
+Teams of at least two dolphin observers were deployed at 4 to 14 dolphin observation stations by the contractors for continuous monitoring of the DEZ by all contractors for DCM works, seawall construction, and PVD installation that were similar to the previous reporting period in accordance with the DEZ Plan.
+Trainings for the proposed dolphin observers on the implementation of MMWP and DEZ monitoring were provided by the ET prior to the aforementioned works, with a cumulative total of 677 individuals being trained and the training records were kept by the ET.
 From the contractors' MMWP observation records and DEZ monitoring records, no dolphin or other marine mammals were observed within or around the silt curtains or the DEZ in this reporting period.
 The contractors' records were also audited by the ET during site inspection.

 Audits of acoustic decoupling for construction vessels were carried out during weekly site inspection and summarized in Section 2.6.
-Summary of audits of SkyPier HSFs route diversion and speed control and construction vessel management are presented in Section 2.8 and Section 2.9 respectively.
+Summary of audits of SkyPier HSFs route diversion and speed control and construction vessel management are presented in Section 2.7 and Section 2.8 respectively.

-2.6 Weekly Environmental Site Inspection
+2.6 Environmental Site Inspection